Northern lights – Energy from out of space pouring in

 How to predict auroras

-Have you experienced the otherworldly beauty of the Aurora?
-And what is your favourite place to hunt for northern lights?
-Let me know in the comment box at the bottom of this page.
-Your input can also be valuable for other readers.
-Thank you for sharing. 💚
+@ Have you experienced the otherworldy beauty of the Aurora?
+Let me know in the comment section below.
+I’d love to hear from you!
+Your questions, comments and suggestions are also helpful for other readers and travellers.
+Thank you for sharing.

 Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories.

-This story was also published as a guest post on Stuck in Iceland Travel Magazine (in a shorter version) in September 2016.
+A shorter version of this story was also published as a guest post on Stuck in Iceland Travel Magazine in September 2016.

 More to explore & discover